-Yanel Farm Solar Limited is proposing to build a 49.9 megawatt (MW) solar farm on land at Yanel Farm, next to Congresbury Solar Farm and north of Sandford.
+Yanel Solar Farm Limited, a joint venture project between BayWa r.e.
+UK and Grüne Energien, is proposing to build a 49.9 megawatt (MW) solar farm on land at Yanel Farm, next to Congresbury Solar Farm and north of Sandford.

 In February 2021, we participated in the online Churchill and Langford Parish council meeting where we listened to concerns regarding the use of Common Lane for our construction access into the solar site.
 Based on this feedback we have identified an alternative route for construction access that avoids Common Lane (further details can be found in the Construction Traffic section below).
-We value the input of the local community and we encourage you to contact us using the contact details at the right side of the page if you have any any questions or thoughts on the proposals.
+We value the input of the local community and we encourage you to contact us using the contact details at the right side of the page if you have any any further questions.

-The Yanel Farm Solar project information page will remain available throughout the planning application process.
+This Yanel Solar Farm project information page will remain available throughout the planning application process.

 About the project

 Yanel Farm is located next to Congresbury Solar Farm, north of Sandford.
-The current proposal is for 49.9MW peak (DC) power ground-mounted solar farm, which will deliver up to a maximum of 40MW AC of renewable electricity for distribution.
-This will power the equivalent of 15,000 homes.
-The application is seeking consent for a period of 40 years and will be fully decommissioned at the end of this period.
+The current proposal is for up to 49.9MW peak (DC) power ground-mounted solar farm, which will deliver up to a maximum of 40MW AC of renewable electricity for distribution.
+This will power the equivalent of 14,000 homes.
+The application is seeking consent for a period of 40 years and will be decommissioned and removed at the end of this period.

 The site lies north of the settlement of Sandford at the end of Common Lane, a private road serving Yanel Farm and residential properties.
 Common Lane is also used as a Public Right of Way (PRoW) footpath.
 The site is crossed by “The Strawberry Line”, a former Chedder Valley railway line which has been converted to a leisure walking and cycling route.